CLC

 David Mccormack

-Former health worker at the Alice Springs Hospital, the Tiwi Islands and Milikapiti before becoming an assistant teacher at Yuelamu.
-Served on the community’s Granites Mine Affected Areas committee since 2011.
-Member of Yuelamu’s working group that plans and monitors community-driven projects and funds them through community leasing income.
+He has served on his community’s Granites Mine Affected Area Corporation committee since 2011.
+He is a member of Yuelamu’s working group that plans, monitors community-driven projects, and funds them through community leasing income.

 “I am proud of all the community projects of the last 10 years.
 My uncle was former CLC chair William Brown.
 I’m going to step up and be chair like my uncle.”